Center for Business Law

-The CBL business faculty is extremely qualified in various aspects of business law, having have held positions at major firms or regulatory agencies, including large Wall Street law firms, the Massachusetts Appellate Tax Board, FINRA, and the Securities and Exchange Commission.
+The business law center faculty is extremely qualified in various aspects of business law, having have held positions at major firms or regulatory agencies, including large Wall Street law firms, the Massachusetts Appellate Tax Board, FINRA, and the Securities and Exchange Commission.

 IP Law is a dynamic field that features highly rewarding and exciting job opportunities.
 New England Law | Boston has responded to the growth in this specialty with a new concentration, which provides students with a further focus while in law school and additional credentials for when they enter the job market.
 Learn more about our IP Law Concentration.